A Chiastic Reconfiguration Of Isaiah 2-4

 Chapter 4 1 In that day seven women will take hold of one man and say, “We will eat our own food and provide our own clothes; only let us be called by your name.
 Take away our disgrace!”

 It appears that far more men than women are deemed worthy to be taken up in the rapture, probably because the women are vain and immoral like those of Period 1.
 Due to the resulting imbalance, many women will be without mates during the Final Tribulation.
+(Note that both subunits A1 and A2 begin with the phrase, "In that day".)

 Conclusion